akosbalasko/coffee-readme/README.md

              GH_TOKEN: ${{secrets.GITHUB_TOKEN }}
    ```

+### Extra Options
-    Optionally you can set `NUMBER_OF_MESSAGES` property as a number of the latest messages to be passed into the readme file.
+- You can specify the number of the messages to be added into the readby by setting `NUMBER_OF_MESSAGES` property.
 By default it is 3.
+- You can specify the branch in where the readme should be pushed by setting `BRANCH` property.
+Default is `main`.

 ## Enjoy!